videojs/video.js/docs/guides/audio-tracks.md

 track, e.g. `"en"` for English or `"es"` for Spanish.

-For supported language translations, please see the [languages folder (/lang)](https://github.com/videojs/video.js/tree/master/lang) located in the Video.js root and refer to the [languages guide](languages.md) for more information on languages in Video.js.
+For supported language translations, please see the [languages folder (/lang)](https://github.com/videojs/video.js/tree/master/lang) located in the Video.js root and refer to the [languages guide][languages-guide] for more information on languages in Video.js.

 #### `enabled`